The Quiet Ways Women Abandon Themselves in Relationships

 This isn't about weakness.
 It's about conditioning.

-Many women are taught — directly and indirectly — that maintaining a relationship is a reflection of their worth.
-So when something feels off, the instinct is often to turn inward first.
+Many women are taught, directly and indirectly, that maintaining a relationship is a reflection of their worth.
+So when something feels off, the instinct is to turn inward first.
+Maybe I'm asking for too much.
+Maybe I need to communicate differently.
+Maybe if I love harder, or give it more time, things will change.

 Healthy relationships don't ask you to shrink yourself to sustain them.
-They don't require you to silence your needs, override your intuition, or spend your energy proving that you deserve to be there.
+They don't require you to silence your needs, override your intuition, or spend your energy proving that you deserve to stay.
+They allow space for honesty, even when honesty is uncomfortable.
+They allow space for boundaries.
+They allow you to remain fully, recognizably yourself.

-For many women I work with, healing begins with a single realization: "I have been showing up for this relationship.
-But I haven't been showing up for myself."
+For many of the women I work with, healing begins with a single realization: I have been showing up for this relationship.
+But I haven't been showing up for myself.
+That awareness, as uncomfortable as it is, is where things begin to shift.

 The goal isn't to become less loving.
 The goal is to stay connected to yourself while you love someone else.
-Because the most sustainable relationships aren't built on self-sacrifice — they're built on two people who are both allowed to exist fully within them.
+Because the most sustainable relationships aren't built on self-sacrifice, they're built on two people who are both allowed to exist fully within them.

 KEEP READING